saylesss88/nix-book/src/flakes/helix_flake_4.4.md

 7. Pinning and Reproducing

 Because the project uses a flake, you can ensure full reproducibility by pinning the inputs.
 For example, you can clone with --recurse-submodules and copy the flake.lock to ensure you're using the same dependency versions as upstream.
 This is great for debugging or sharing exact builds.

 ✅ Recap:

-With flakes, projects like Helix provide everything you need for development and running in a single flake.nix.
+With flakes, projects like Helix provide everything you need for development and running in a single `flake.nix`.
 You can nix develop to get started hacking, nix run to quickly try it out, and nix build to produce binaries—all without installing or polluting your system.

 ## Understanding the Helix flake.nix